If hearing aids are not able to provide you with sufficient benefit, cochlear implantation may be an option for you.

 Their Baha line is what’s known as a bone-conduction implant.
 In some cases, a person with a perfectly healthy cochlea has a hearing loss because of a problem with the outer or middle ear.
 Rather than using brute force to move sound waves through these problems areas, like a hearing aid, a bone-conduction implant uses bone’s natural ability to transfer vibrations.
 The Baha doesn’t transmit electrical impulses to an implant in the cochlea, like a traditional cochlear implant.
 Rather, the external sound processor sends digital information to the transmitter implant, but the transmitter is secured in the bone just behind your ear, and this transmitter sends vibrations through the bone, past your damaged outer or middle ear, and directly to the healthy inner ear.

-The Naída CI has a behind-the-ear processor and 3 levels of performance.
+The Naída sound processor from Advanced Bionics has a behind-the-ear processor and 3 levels of performance.
 The highest level includes processors and microphones that communicate with each other, technology that adapts to the sounds in your environment, phone-streaming capabilities, and automatic syncing of program changes made in either processor.

-The Neptune offers a swimmable, waterproof processor that allows you to wear your technology while swimming or bathing.
+The Neptune sound processor is a swimmable, waterproof option that allows you to wear your technology while swimming or bathing.
 It also uses Freestyle™, which allows you to choose how you wear your processor, whether in your hair, on your arm, or even in your pocket.

 How Do I Know if I’m a Good Candidate for Cochlear Implants?